 10. Encourages business enterprises, including communications service providers, to work towards enabling solutions to secure and protect the confidentiality of digital communications and transactions, including measures for encryption, pseudonymization and anonymity, and to ensure the implementation of human rights-compliant safeguards, and calls upon States not to interfere with the use of such technical solutions, with any restrictions thereon complying with States’ obligations under international human rights law, and to enact policies that protect the privacy of individuals’ digital communications;

+10bis.
+Calls on upon business enterprises to conduct human rights due diligence, including regular, comprehensive human rights impact assessments of digital technologies, including artificial intelligence, throughout their entire life cycle, in order to prevent and mitigate their adverse human rights impacts, and ensuring effective remedies as well as human oversight, accountability and legal responsibility (Source: verbatim A/RES/80/215 OP24(a))

+10ter.
+Calls upon all business enterprises, including surveillance technology companies, to publicly affirm and fulfil their responsibility to respect human rights in line with the Guiding Principles on Business and Human Rights, and to conduct and publicly disclose robust human rights due diligence for all proposed transfers of surveillance technology and refrain from exporting surveillance technology if there is a significant risk that it will be used to commit human rights violations and abuses, and to ensure their policies, including content curation and moderation policies, are fully aligned with international human rights law and standards, inter alia the right to freedom of opinion and expression ; (Source: Based on A/HRC/RES/59/15 OP11 and A/80/341 paragraph 110(a))

 11. Reaffirms that article 20 of the International Covenant on Civil and Political Rights provides that any advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence shall be prohibited by law;

-12. Stresses the importance of combating, in accordance with States’ obligations under international human rights law, all acts of incitement to discrimination, hatred, hostility or violence, promoting tolerance, education and dialogue;
+12. Stresses the importance of prohibiting, in accordance with States’ obligations under international human rights law, all intentional acts of incitement to discrimination, hatred, hostility or violence, and in this regard, taking note of the Rabat Plan of Action on the prohibition of advocacy of national, racial or religious hatred that constitutes incitement to discrimination, hostility or violence, and further combatting such acts by promoting understanding, education and dialogue;

 13. Recognizes that the open public debate of ideas, as well as interfaith and intercultural dialogue at the local, national, and international levels, can be among the best protections against racism, racial discrimination, xenophobia and related intolerance, and can play a positive role in strengthening democracy and combating national, racial or religious hatred;